Five reasons to study a Sociology degree

 It's an exciting and vast area of study

 Studying sociology goes beyond just reading about it, you will also be actively engaging in sociological practices.
 Sociology at BCU allows you to challenge conventional social norms and then apply this newfound understanding to your personal life encounters.

 With sociology containing diverse topics, such as crime, culture, media, politics and identity, you’ll have plenty of career options and transferrable skills.
 Such an extensive background means you can apply for job roles across several industries.
 You may be investigating themes like Crime and Punishment, Media and Popular Culture, Racism and Equality and Identity and Black Arts Movement - to name a few.

-Different points of view
+Learn about different points of view

-How can this help you?
-Well for one thing having so many different life experiences in one place means that you are introduced to so many different ways of thinking.
-Sociology after all is about looking at the world in different ways – and your classmates can help illustrate this better than anything.
+Sociology has always been a degree with a very diverse studentship.
+Having so many different life experiences in one place means that you are introduced to a range of ways of thinking.
+After all, Sociology is about looking at the world in different ways – and your classmates can help to illustrate this better than anything.

+Sociology isn’t a subject rooted in the past.
+It is always adapting to suit the society it is trying to study.
 That is why we were so proud to be the first university in Europe to offer a BA (Hons) degree in Black Studies.
-A well-established subject in America, our School of Social Sciences felt it was time to explore this very important subject in modern society.
+Already a well-established subject in America, BCU now also explores this very important subject in modern society.